Overview: Anxiety, Stress, & Depression Tests

 Types of anxiety, stress, and depression tests

 Developed by the University of New South Wales in Australia, DASS Questionnaires are frequently used in clinical settings and schools, as well as by individuals.
-These questionnaires can also be used to track changes in emotions over time.
+These tests can also be used to track changes in emotions over time.
 While anyone can administer these tests, the results should always be interpreted by a professional.

 The relationship between anxiety, stress, and depression